Cezary-Janicki/Cezary-Janicki/README.md

 ### 🔭 Currently working on

-At the moment working on the Outella website.
-The project is a online product catalog for a clothes store.
+At the moment I am working on a damage calculator for Warhammer 40k.
+And doing some volunteer work for code for Poznań.
-If you would like to check the progress on my webpage it's accesible at https://outella.vercel.app/
 _________

 <div>